simonmichael/hledger/hledger/hledger.m4.md

   symbol side and spacing, digit groups, decimal mark, and number of decimal places.

-Here are all the directives and their precise effects, with links to more detailed docs below:
+Directives are not required when starting out with hledger, but you will probably add some as your needs grow.
+Here are all the directives and their precise effects:

 <!-- <style> -->
 <!-- table a code { white-space:nowrap; } -->